johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

  * The transcription will appear in the debug side panel.

 ## Build a Language Translation flow using Node-RED
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-LangTrans.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-LangTrans.json) into the Node-RED editor on your TJBot Raspberry Pi.

 0. Turn to the next flow tab in the Node-RED editor.
 1. Create Language Translator Service instance.